Paying For Needed Services

 605-334-4752

 RFK is committed to helping children throughout the Sioux Empire (all communities in Minnehaha, Lincoln, Lake, McCook, and Turner Counties) by providing financial support for fees associated with school and community activities, as well as other costs associated with improving their quality of life.
 RFK will help with travel expenses of getting a child to and from medical treatment.
 RFK does not accept requests directly from the parents of the child needing assistance.
 Requests will be accepted from referral agencies such as medical clinics, schools, social services, CASA or other child-related agencies, our members, and community members who know of a child in need.
-Referral agency on-line application.
-Referral agency paper application.

 Rotary International